-This creates a rough draft, that needs polishing and it often needs a lot of polishing to be fit for the world to see, but the point about free writing here is that you use it as a starting point for the work, some ideas may need to be added while others need to be removed to make the idea work.
+This creates a rough draft, that needs polishing.
+It often needs a lot of polishing to be fit for the world to see, but the point about free-writing here is that you use it as a starting point for the work.
+Some ideas may need to be added while others need to be removed to make the idea viable.
 The point being with the right amount of polishing it can be just what your reader needed.

 Not Ready for Publication

-Those items we create as a part of a timed free writing exercise are normally not intended to be published, yet some free written works may, once polished be a candidate for publication and some people suggest we should all free write all of the time.
-The results of the National Novel Writing Month Sprints are meant to be included in the final work and therefore need editing along with the whole novel before being sent for publication.
+Those items we create as a part of a timed free-writing exercise are normally not intended for publication.
+Yet, some free written works may, once rounded and polished be a candidate for publication.
+Some people suggest we should all free-write all the time.
+The results of the National Novel Writing Month Sprints are included in the final work and therefore need editing along with the whole novel before being sent for publication.

 We should recognise that there is a difference between getting the words or ideas down on the page and having them ready for publication.

 Sadly the Internet is littered with people who are willing to throw a few ideas together and press the “Publish” button at the earliest opportunity, Quality suffers when that happens.
 It is one of the reasons why people say that 99.99999 percent of everything published on the web is irrelevant.
 To be ready for publication, facts need checking, the research need completing.
 Spelling and grammatical errors have to be corrected and the post must offer value to the reader.

 - Power Blogging: Writing from your Reader’s Perspective?

 - Over 1000 Web Articles, #amwriting and Still #Learning

 - How to Analyze/Recognise the Top 5 Trends for Writing?